happyfox13/meteor-shark-engine-test/README.md

 This is a simple meteor app that has two collections (Test, User) The app starts with a table view of all records from Test collection, where 'user' field is a joined document from User collection.
 To test the render time, click 'Change template' button, and then click 'Show table'.
-After rendering the whole template console.log() indicates time take for rendering (in miliseconds)
+After rendering the whole template console.log() indicates time took for rendering (in miliseconds)

 Run: